The European Green Deal

 Some examples of the European Green Deal’s impact on businesses:

-The European Commission will adopt a new strategy for smart and sustainable mobility.
-On the one hand, data that car manufacturers, infrastructure and service providers collect will be used to increase the transport sector’s efficiency, safety and sustainability.
+Under a new Strategy for Smart and Sustainable Mobility, data that car manufacturers, infrastructure and service providers collect will be used to increase the transport sector’s efficiency, safety and sustainability.
 On the other hand, clean transport modes such as electric vehicles will be facilitated by deploying alternative fuel infrastructure while other cars, ships and planes will be subject to stricter emission standards.
 The European Green Deal Impact Scan can help you detect specific financial and legislative opportunities for smart and sustainable mobility.

-The legislation on batteries will be modernized in the context of rapid global developments in electric mobility and energy storage.
-The review will improve the sustainability and competitiveness of the EU battery industry by setting sustainable product design requirements, rules on recycled content and measures to improve the collection and recycling rates of all batteries, as well as to improve the recovery of valuable materials and provide guidance to consumers.
+The review will improve the sustainability and competitiveness of the EU battery industry by setting sustainable product design requirements and adopting rules on recycled content.
+Additionally, it will lay down measures to improve the collection and recycling rates of all batteries, to improve the recovery of valuable materials and to provide guidance to consumers.

-The new Farm-to-Fork Initiative will address unsustainable land use and other impacts of the food value chain.
-It will propose circular approaches to tackle sustainability challenges in linear food systems, for example in use of resources such as land, nutrients, water and chemicals.
+Under a new Farm-to-Fork Strategy, the European Commission will address unsustainable land use and other impacts of the food value chain.
+It will propose circular approaches to tackle sustainability challenges in linear food systems.
+For example, in use of resources such as land, nutrients, water and chemicals.
 The Commission will also work with the food supply chain operators to seek commitments for more circular food production and retail practices.